We may receive compensation when you click on links to products from our partners.

-There may be economic recovery in parts of the U.S., but it’s not being created by big business.
-According tp the Bureau of Labor Statistics (BLS), 10.1% of total U.S. employment were self-employed.
-Since 2001 there has been a 14 percent increase in people who have become self-employed, with over 15 million self-employed workers in 2015.
+According to tp the Bureau of Labor Statistics (BLS), 10.1% of total U.S. employment was self-employed as of January 2023.
 You know the saying, “If you can’t find a job, create one”.
-If you’re a creative freelancer who dabbles on nights, weekends and in your spare time just to make some extra money, this can be the time to up your game and make your freelance career your full time career.
-Turning your part-time freelancing into a full time business can be complicated, but it can be the most satisfying job you’ll ever have.
+If you’re a creative freelancer who dabbles on nights, weekends, and in your spare time just to make some extra money, this can be the time to up your game and make your freelance career your full-time career.
+Turning your part-time freelancing into a full-time business can be complicated, but it can be the most satisfying job you’ll ever have.

 The odds are pretty good that you’re not an expert business accountant, so keeping track of your income and expenses can be a confusing concept.
 This is important when it comes to claiming the right income at tax time, knowing when to raise your prices, and figuring out where the money is going.
 Instead of taking courses in accounting, it’s much easier to find a program online.
 Find accounting software that fits in with your knowledge, and use it daily to keep your business on track.
 There are many options, such as QuickBooks and FreshBooks.